nguyenlly/math448_proj/README.md

 ### Findings

+While lines were added to show the difference in means of the dataset (which were at 1272.685 and 1272.685)onto the resampling from the permutation test, the lines were outside the distribution of the permutation test.
+The p-value for this test is 2e − 04 meaning that the p-value is statistically significant.
 <hr>

 <p align="center"><img src="https://github.com/nguyenlly/math448_proj/blob/main/images/figure6.png" width="650" height="450"></p>
 <p align="center">Histogram of differences in mean-difference in follower count and popularity score of an
 arist.</p>

+### Findings
+The differences in
+mean-difference of follower count can be seen in Figure 5, where the resampling of differences in mean-difference have a distribution between -10,000 and 15,000.
+However, the difference in mean-difference for the dataset is at -204527.6 and 204527.6 which is not included within the resamplingrange.
+The p-value for this permutation test is at 2e − 04 meaning that the p-value is statistically significant.

 ## Conclusion